 You’ll then move on to measuring and marking your smaller stripe.
 We used a pencil to mark where we needed to place the tape.
 For the smaller stripe, you will need to place the one piece of tape over your first stripe.
 No worries if the paint isn’t completely dry either.
 As we did earlier, you’ll tape, paint and remove the tape.
 Do this on both sides of your runner and voila!

 Hopefully you’re feeling inspired!
-Maybe even inspired enough to enter to win a $75 gift card to The Home Depot to buy some of your own supplies and get your DIY on.
-If you need some additional inspiration, be sure to check out these projects from the Ready, Set, Paint Blog Hop:
+If you’re looking for some additional inspiration, be sure to check out these projects from the Ready, Set, Paint Blog Hop:

 Centsational Girl – Textured Panel Dresser Makeover

 The Design Confidential – DIY Concrete Color Block Painted Tables